 Suction dredging for gold involves the disruption of compacted stream beds and underwater gravel deposits by dislodging materials and sucking them through a tube attached to a gasoline-powered water pump.
 The 2-6 inch tubes employed by recreational suction dredgers act like underwater vacuums.
-The resulting silt and gravel slurry is then run through a sluice box or similar device to separate the waste material (spoils or tailings) from the heavier materials such as gold.
+The resulting silt and gravel slurry is then run through a sluice box or similar device to separate unwanted waste material (aka spoils or tailings) from the sought after heavier materials such as gold.

 Similar to suction dredging, high banking or power sluicing draws massive amounts of water—more than 70 gallons per minute—from streams which is then run through a sluice.
 This amount of water—roughly 30 times the flow of your home shower—exits the sluice and under the best of circumstances heads to a retention pond where it ideally slowly percolates back into the waterway or water table.
-Unfortunately, many times these activities fail to operate ideally and silt-laden waters run directly in all cases they significantly alter areas that should act as vegetative filters for the streams they surround.
+Unfortunately, many times these activities fail to operate ideally, and silt-laden waters run directly back into the stream where in all cases they significantly alter areas that should act as vegetative filters for the streams they surround.

 Silt: Suction dredging and high banking directly and indirectly create silt problems in waterways.
 Human caused siltation impacts the ability of young salmon and trout as well as their invertebrate food base to breathe and survive.